EWB-Austin/petrifilm-incubator/EnhancementIdeas.md

 * Keep the batteries outside.
 * Use and LCD shield to provide better status.
 * Provide an audio and visual alarm when the temperature is out of spec for too long.
+*

+# Idea: Build the thing into the cap of a thermos bottle.

+# Idea: Make it something that essentiall "wraps around" a battery pack.